I remember, a long time ago, that there were these green-stem-thingies, with sweet-smelling soft tops attached to them.

 - I get to meet a few neighbors and cause a few smiles.
 After all, they need to be reminding the Spring Event is coming too!

-By the way, if you’re reading this and it’s no longer May 1st…who cares!
+By the way, if you’re reading this and it’s not May 1st…who cares!
 Deliver these gifts anyway.
 No one is going to turn them down because, technically, you’ve missed the deadline.
-(If they do, you could always return with a different, flaming “surprise” to leave on their porch….
-JUST KIDDING!)

 What is May Day, Anyway?